JanHendrikVanHeusden/Kute/README.md

 1. **<u>Untroubled</u>**
    * `toString()` implementations should be as basic as possible.
    * Renaming, adding or removing properties should be followed automagically
-   > You really should not have to bother about your `toString()` implementations<br>
+   > You really should not have to bother about your `toString()` implementations.<br>
-     so you can focus on the functionals you are working on
+    So you can focus on the functionals you are working on.
 2. **<u>Helpful</u>**
    * `toString()`'s purpose is to help **solving issues**, not to cause new issues
    * Exceptions should never propagate out of your `toString()`.
 Period.
-       * Uhmmm... except `InterruptedException`
+       * Uhmmm... except `InterruptedException` and `CancellationException`
    * If your object model includes recursive data, you still want your `toString()` giving you the information you expect (without `StackOverflowError`)
    * If your data is modified concurrently, you still don't want to have a `ConcurrentModificationException` thrown by your `toString()` method
 3. **<u>Decent & informative</u>**